 To prevent malicious users from stealing a validator yield distribution to the vault, reward distributions are smoothed over time cycles.
 Whenever syncRewards() is called on the sfrxETH contract, any additional frxETH added to the contract over the contract's internal balance is queued to be distributed linearly over the remainder of a cycle window.

 sfrxETH is also ERC-2612 compliant, allowing the use of signature permits.
+For real time information and monitoring of validators, see Frax Facts.

 The frxETHMinter mints frxETH when it receives ETH either through the submit() or receive() function.
 Whenever a submission pushes the minter balance over 32 ETH, the contract pops a validator's deposit credentials off of a stack and passes the 32 eth deposit along with the credentials to the ETH 2.0 deposit contract, automatically spinning up a new validator.